-PSYC 125 Human Sexuality (3)
+PSYC 125 Human Sexuality (3) 3 hours lecture

-Note: Cross listed as SOC 125
+Note: Cross listed as SOC 125 Transfer acceptability: CSU; UC

 Survey of topics pertinent to an understanding of the development of human sexuality.
 Emphasis on biological, psychological, and cultural determinants of sexual behavior.
 Current sex norms and various aspects of interpersonal and individual sexual adjustment.